 However, where an infant invokes the aid of the court for the cancellation of his contract, the court may grant the relief subject to the condition that he shall restore all benefits obtained by him under the contract, or make suitable compensation to the other party.

-The relief of cancelled has to be granted in the above case as the plaintiff was entitled to it under section 39 of the Specific Relief Act, 1877.
+The relief of canceled has to be granted in the above case as the plaintiff was entitled to it under Section 39 of the Specific Relief Act, 1877.

 - Beneficial contracts

 The law declared by the Privy Council in the Mohiri Bibee case that a minor’s agreement is “absolutely void” has been generally followed, but it has been growlingly “confined to cases where a minor is charged with obligations and the other contracting party seeks to enforce those obligations against the minor.”
 It was observed by ABDUR RAHIM J of the Madras High Court that “what is meant by the proposition that an infant is incompetent to contract or that his contract is void is that the law will not enforce any contractual obligation of an infant.”
 Accordingly, a minor is allowed to enforce a contract which is of some benefit to him and under which he is required to bear no obligation.

 Contracts of Marriage

 A contract for the marriage of a minor is also prima facie for his or her benefit.
 “It is customary amongst most of the communities in India for parents to arrange marriages between their marriages between their minor children and the law has to adapt itself to the habits and customs of the people.”
 It has, therefore, become well established, almost without any controversy, “that while the contract of marriage could be enforced against the other contracting party at the instance of the minor it cannot be enforced against the minor”.[xxxiv]